Star General: Reception

-Star General sold at least 50,000 units by September 1997.
+Star General sold at least 50,000 units by September 1997 and over 120,000 units by May 1999.

 Computer Gaming World's Tim Carter panned the game as "all the flash and little of the gameplay" of what made the original a classic, but praised the clean interface, simple learning curve, and some fun moments in space fleet actions.

 Star General was named the 85th best computer game ever by PC Gamer UK in 1997.